BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 ![GitHub Signup page](Pics/clone01.jpg)

 ### 2. Go to your Git Home folder in your Documents folder
-- From the PowerShell windows type: cd ~\Documents
+- From the PowerShell window type: cd ~\Documents
 - Hit the ENTER key
 - Now type: cd .\githome\\*NameOfYourRepo* (*make sure you put your own repo name here*)
 - Hit the ENTER key